 Parasites May Cause Appetite Suppression

+Signs of parasites.
 Now this is one option that is incredibly serious, but also distinct from the other possibilities.
-Gut parasites overrunning the animal’s system not only causes them to have no appetite but causes them to lose weight very rapidly.
+Gut parasites overrunning the animal’s system not only cause them to have no appetite but cause them to lose weight very rapidly.
 There are a few other signs that can indicate that a gecko has a parasite, including runny, very smelly feces, and regurgitation of food.

 Pinworms.
 Parasites have similar presentations but have many different organisms that can cause them.
 The most common treatable one is pinworms.
 Pinworms are found in many feeder insects, and often lay dormant in the reptile’s gut for a long time.
 Stressors can lower the immune system and cause the repressed infection to come forward.
 The symptoms most commonly seen with this infection, or other intestinal worms, are smelly/runny feces and weight loss, alongside loss of appetite.

 Cryptosporidiosis (“crypto” for short) is a deadly, dangerous parasite caused by an amoeboid called Cryptosporidium.
 This parasite is common in humans, but the species that effects reptiles are different than the ones that cause symptoms in humans.
 The two species that commonly affect reptiles are long-lived, difficult to kill with cleaners, and most of all, highly contagious.
 This parasite is commonly found in pet store animals, which are produced by large warehouse breeders who have no quarantine procedures, and is passed on by animal waste.
 This parasite can easily infect and wipe out an entire collection and should be regarded with extreme caution and utmost respect.
 If you have a reptile that is diagnosed with crypto, the common measure taken is to put the animal to sleep, rather than allow it to waste away, and to dispose of the enclosure and everything within it.
 Cleaners are generally regarded as ineffective against crypto.
 The common symptoms for this parasite are extremely similar to other parasites, though regurgitation as also been seen.